michaelmackenzie/Multilepton_Analysis/README.md

 score distributions.

 ## Directories
-### rootScripts
+### src/interface
-Contains ROOT scripts to process the analyzer produced ntuples See the README in the rootScript directory.
+Contains the analyzers and tools.

 ### histograms
 Used to plot the histograms from a given book in a HistMaker's output